Tangibleidea/Everyfilter/README.md

 ![usage](https://mitchin.s3.ap-northeast-2.amazonaws.com/Images/github/Screen+Shot+2020-04-15+at+2.21.52+PM.png)
-This tool helps filter writers to check what filters are already written in the list or not.
+1. This tool helps filter writers to check what filters are already written in the list or not.
-For example, you wrote filters for website A and B and upload those into the server called 'KoreanList.txt' And let us say there is a verification process in advancance.
-So the flow chart will represent like this.

-to combine all filter list into one.
+2. It is also to combine plural filter lists into one and make it redundant.

-ABP filter:
+- Enter the URL of filter list A.
+- Enter the URL of filter list B.
+- Extract both domains from list A and list B.
+- Combine all into one.